TheCamusean/theCamusean.github.io/_posts/2020-07-05-ImitationFlows.md

 When the energy function is quadratic, $V(z) = \frac{1}{2} z A z^{\intercal}$, we recover the linear dynamics in Eq. \ref{eq:linear}.
 Given the energy-based dynamics representation, stability will be guaranteed as long as $V(x)$ is a convex function.

 {% include youtubePlayer.html id=page.youtubeId %}
+*Given our dynamics are defined by the gradient descent in a convex energy function, for any starting state, our trajectories will evolve towards the same target state*

 Closing the circle, a quadratic function $V(z) = \frac{1}{2} z A z^{\intercal}$ is convex as long as $A$ is positive definite and so, $\mathbf{R}_e (\lambda_A) > 0$.